-Lieberman on Trump's FBI director short list
+Cornyn was top FBI choice for Trump

 Trump will also meet with acting FBI director Andrew McCabe, former Oklahoma Gov. Frank Keating and Richard McFeely, a career FBI official who retired in 2014 as head of the Criminal, Cyber, Response and Services branch.

-Lieberman told CNN the appointment "was not sought after or expected" and said he got a call Tuesday asking him to fly into Washington for the interview.
+Lieberman told CNN the appointment "was not sought after or expected," but that he got a call Tuesday asking him to fly into Washington for the interview.

+Keating, the governor of Oklahoma during the 1994 bombing of the federal building in Oklahoma City, left the White House with a smile on Wednesday.

+"We had a good conversation," Keating told reporters.
+Asked if he would accept the job if offered, he said that he liked public service.

 The meetings come a day after news broke that Trump allegedly asked Comey in February to drop the FBI's investigation into his former national security adviser Michael Flynn.